asteyven/SET08103-base/labs/lab01/README.md

 A little notification should appear at the bottom of the window confirming that Git has been initialised for the project.

 Our next step is to add a `.gitignore` file.
+IntelliJ might have already created one for you as part of the new project.
 This file tells Git which type of files to ignore.
 This is important in software development as compilers and build systems add numerous temporary files and output files that we do not need to track.

+If you have a `.gitignore` file in the root/main of your project, simply replace its content as described below.
-To add a `.gitignore` file just add a new file to the project.
+If you don't have one, just add a new file to the project.
 To do so, either use the main menu (**File** then **New** then **File**) or **right-click** on the project and select **New** then **File**.
 Call the file `.gitignore` and save.
 Yes, include the dot in front of the name.
 Ensure the name is correct.
 Git will only recognise the file with that exact name in the main folder of the repository.

 Once the file is created, you need to add the Java specific files to be ignored by Git.
 This can be found [here](https://github.com/github/gitignore/blob/master/Java.gitignore) or below:

 ```shell
 # Compiled class file